mvolkmann/blog/src/flutter.md

       for the icon and label of the selected page
     - `items` set to a `List<BottomNavigationBarItem>`
-      where each element describes the `icon` and `label` to display in the bottom bar for each option
+      where each element describes the `icon` and `label` to display in the bottom bar for one of the pages

 That's a lot of details to get right!
 Fortunately the code for doing all of this is typically the same in every app.
 The helper class below handles all of this.
-It can be shared across apps.
+The code can be copied and used without modification in any Flutter app.

 ```dart
 import 'package:flutter/material.dart';